 As industry leaders providing quality air conditioning, heating, and indoor air quality services to the Greater Austin area since 1977, McCullough Heating & Air Conditioning knows how confusing it can be for homeowners when it comes to replacing their AC system.
 In order to make sure you fully understand the many factors that could affect the price to replace your home’s air conditioning system, we’ve whipped together this handy blog to guide you through your purchase.
 Take a peek!

-While there are several different types of air conditioners you can buy with a fairly broad range regarding costs you will face, the two main systems we recommend include:
+While there are several different types of air conditioners you can buy, with a fairly broad cost range, the two main systems we recommend include:

-- Mini-split (or ductless) air conditioners – Mini-split air conditioners typically work best in older homes where ductwork can’t be easily added or for those who wish to have a single area where air conditioning runs through.
-If you’re looking to cool your entire home, ductless AC systems may be more economical to operate, but may be more expensive than central AC systems (excluding ductwork).
+- Mini-split (or ductless) air conditioners– Mini-split air conditioners typically work best in older homes where ductwork can’t be easily added or in those where homeowners wish to have a single area where air conditioning runs through.
+If you’re looking to cool your entire home, ductless AC systems may be more economical to operate but may be more expensive than central AC systems (excluding ductwork).

 In order to determine which size unit is right for your home, your air conditioning contractor will need to perform a heat load analysis (or Manual J load calculation).
 These calculations take into account all aspects of your in-home environment, including the square footage of your home, window size and location, construction materials, wall construction and orientation, ceiling heights, flooring, appliances, insulation and more.

-The higher the Seasonal Energy Efficient Rating (SEER), the more energy efficient (and costly) the unit will be.
-The minimum efficiency air conditioner you can buy in Austin, Texas is a 14-SEER unit, but can also go as high as 26-SEER.
-Similar to miles-per-gallon for your vehicle: the higher the SEER, the more efficient the unit.
+The higher the Seasonal Energy Efficient Rating (SEER), the more energy-efficient (and costly) the unit will be.
+The minimum efficiency air conditioner you can buy in Austin, Texas is a 14-SEER unit, but they can also go as high as 26-SEER.
+It’s similar to miles per gallon for your vehicle: the higher the SEER, the more efficient the unit.